-- 1.0 An Instructor on a probationary appointment shall be reviewed by his/her Department annually in accordance with Article 4.6.
+- 1.0 An Instructor on a probationary appointment shall be reviewed by their Department in accordance with Article 4.6.
 The review in the second year of service shall be for conversion from a probationary to a continuing appointment.
-Instructors who are on a pregnancy, adoptive, parental or sick leave for a period of at least 25 consecutive weeks may be granted a twelve month extension to their probationary period.
-The extension must be requested prior to April 1 of the year in which the review is to take place. - 2.0 The Dean will notify the Academic Vice-President and Provost, in writing, of the recommendation of the evaluation committee and his/her decision with regard to the granting of a continuing appointment.
-After consultation with the Academic Vice-President and Provost, the Dean shall convey his/her decision to the Laboratory Instructor in writing.
-The Dean and the Chair may agree to extend the probationary period by an additional year. - 3.0 Continuation of Probationary and continuing appointments is subject to the normal university exigencies and normal employment practices. - 4.0 During the term of this agreement no Lab Instructors with probationary or continuing appointments shall have his or her currently contracted number of weeks per year involuntarily reduced. - 5.0 Vacation entitlement is to be taken during the term of the appointment. - 6.0 Laboratory Instructors holding continuing appointments may qualify for unpaid leave of absence for up to twelve (12) months without loss of seniority [See Appendix I, 1.14]. - 7.0 The cost of any required recertification for Laboratory Instructors shall be covered by the
+Instructors who are on a pregnancy, adoptive, parental, paternity or sick leave for a period of at least 25 consecutive weeks may be granted a twelve month extension to their probationary period.
+The extension must be requested prior to April 1 of the year in which the review is to take place. - 2.0 The Dean will notify the Academic Vice-President & Provost, in writing, of the recommendation of the evaluation committee and their decision with regard to the granting of a continuing appointment.
+After consultation with the Academic Vice-President & Provost, the Dean shall convey their decision to the Laboratory Instructor in writing.
+The Dean and the Chair may agree to extend the probationary period by an additional year. - 3.0 Continuation of Probationary and continuing appointments is subject to the normal university exigencies and normal employment practices. - 4.0 During the term of this agreement no Lab Instructors with probationary or continuing appointments shall have their currently contracted number of weeks per year involuntarily reduced. - 5.0 Vacation entitlement is to be taken during the term of the appointment. - 6.0 Laboratory Instructors holding continuing appointments may qualify for unpaid leave of absence for up to twelve (12) months without loss of seniority [See Appendix I, 1.14].